gwulfs/WebProgramming/notes/class_outlines.md

   7. View source
 * The picture: client-server
 * How do you design the server-side environment, assuming that hardware (computer(s) for server(s)) is provided to you?
-  1. Handle requests
+  1. Handle incoming request
+  2. Be publicly known and available
-  2. Store data "somewhere"
+  3. Store data
+  4. Receive data
-  3. Send response
+  5. Send / make response back to client
-  4. It is somehow secure (not trivial)
-  5. Some logic to do something with request before sending response
+  6. Forward requests
+  7. Send requests _to other servers_
+  8. Protect data
+  9. Handle a lot of requests
+  10. Build HTML data on the fly
-  6. Has to be on / running (almost) all the time
+  11. Be available all the time (well, almost)
-  7. Handle concurrent connection, concurrent transactions
-  8. IP address and port number must be provided to the public.
 * Implementation: Node.js => write server-side programs using JavaScript

 #Thursday, March 17th: Server-Side (continued), Frameworks